youngjon2001/SUICIDE-REPORT-2/README.md

 # SUICIDE-REPORT-2
-This portfolio is to showcase the suicide report from 2000-2016
+This portfolio is to showcase the suicide report from 2000 to 2016
 ## BACKGROUND
 ## 📌 Background
 Understanding global mental health patterns is important for designing effective health policies.